-Space science encompasses all scientific disciplines involving the exploration of space and the study of natural phenomena and physical bodies that occur in outer space, such as space medicine and astrobiology.
-In the 1980s, NASA, ESA and the Institute of Space and Astronautical Sciences of Japan launched a cooperative venture to develop a complete series of space missions, called the International Solar-Terrestrial Physics Program, which would aim to thoroughly investigate the connection between the Sun and the Earth.
-The objective is to detect those organisms that are capable of surviving the conditions of space travel and maintaining the capacity for proliferation.
-The focus of research in space physics was later extended to understanding the characteristics of the Sun, as an average star and as the main source of energy for the rest of the solar system, and to exploring the space between the Sun and the Earth and other planets (see interplanetary medium).
+Space science is a fascinating field of study that encompasses all scientific disciplines related to the exploration of space and the study of natural phenomena and physical bodies that occur in outer space.
+This includes areas such as space medicine, astrobiology, and interplanetary medium.
+In the 1980s, NASA, ESA, and the Institute of Space and Astronautical Sciences of Japan launched a cooperative venture to develop a complete series of space missions, called the International Solar-Terrestrial Physics Program.
+The goal was to detect organisms that could survive the conditions of space travel and maintain the capacity for proliferation.

-Early research in space science showed, for example, that luminous atmospheric displays known as auroras are the result of this interaction, and scientists came to understand that the magnetosphere is an extremely complex phenomenon.
-However, most of space science was carried out, and is still being done, by robotic spaceships in Earth orbit, in other places from which they observe the universe or on missions to various bodies in the solar system.
-In the United States, the first studies of the Sun were carried out by a series of satellites of the Solar Observatory in orbit (launched between 1962 and 1967) and the astronaut crews of the Skylab space station between 1973 and 1974, using the support of the Apollo telescope of that facility.
-Astroecology refers to the interactions of life with space environments and resources, on planets, asteroids and comets.
+Early research in space science revealed that luminous atmospheric displays known as auroras are the result of interactions between the Sun and Earth.
+Scientists also came to understand that the magnetosphere is an extremely complex phenomenon.
+Most of space science is still being done by robotic spaceships in Earth orbit, in other places from which they observe the universe or on missions to various bodies in the solar system.
+In the United States, the first studies of the Sun were carried out by a series of satellites of the Solar Observatory in orbit (launched between 1962 and 1967) and the astronaut crews of the Skylab space station between 1973 and 1974.
+Astroecology is another branch of space science that looks at how life interacts with space environments and resources on planets, asteroids, and comets.